• Home

 Essential oils come under fire constantly, but multiple European studies suggest there is merit to this timeless tradition.
 American standards tend to lean toward conventional treatments, and doctors can be hesitant to recommend essential oils to their patients because the FDA doesn’t regulate them and because no large scale studies have been performed.
 However, most sources unsupportive of essential oils as treatments do retort they are safe to use as directed.
 References: FDA, Live Science, Taking Charge

-Recommended Essential Oils and Carrier Oils for Rosacea Flares
+Recommended Essential Oils for Facial Redness and Carrier Oils for Rosacea Flares

 Many of our recommendations can perform well with a single carrier or in a custom blend.
 Please keep in mind that your skin is uniquely yours, so what works for one person might not work for you.